Introduction

 Honey garlic is a delicious, versatile, and healthy condiment that is easy to make at home.
 It can be used on a variety of foods, from chicken and fish to vegetables and stir-fries.
 So next time you're looking for a way to add a little flavor to your meal, reach for the honey garlic!
 Botulism is a rare but serious illness caused by a neurotoxin produced by the bacterium Clostridium botulinum.
 The chances of botulism when making garlic honey are very low.
 This bacterium can thrive in low-acid, low-oxygen environments, such as garlic honey.
 However, there are a few things you can do to reduce the risk of botulism when making garlic honey:

-The best way to sterilize glass mason storage jars is to use a boiling water canner.
+Use raw, unfiltered honey.
+This type of honey contains naturally occurring enzymes that can help to inhibit the growth of bacteria.
+Make sure to rinse the peeled garlic cloves.
+Soaking them in a mixture of one-part hydrogen peroxide and one-part water for 30 seconds is an option.
+Likely, the best way to sterilize glass mason storage jars is to use a boiling water canner.
 This method is recommended by the National Center for Home Food Preservation (NCHFP) as the most effective way to kill harmful bacteria, including Clostridium botulinum, which can cause botulism.
 If you do not have a boiling water canner, you can sterilize jars in the oven.
 However, this method is not as effective as using a boiling water canner.

 Make sure that the garlic is completely covered in honey.
 This will help to create an oxygen-free environment, which will make it more difficult for bacteria to grow.
+Store the garlic honey in a cool, dark place.
+This will help to further inhibit the growth of bacteria.

 If you notice any changes in the appearance, smell, or taste of the garlic honey, discard it immediately.